TEAMuP-dev/HARP/model_validation/README.md

 ### Step 3: check the outputs (optional)

-Every case already gets structural checks for free: `/process` must not error, file outputs must exist and be non-empty, and JSON outputs (e.g. an optional pyharp `LabelList`) must be well-formed when present (absent/None is valid, since labels are optional).
+Every case already gets structural checks for free: `/process` must not error, file outputs must exist and be non-empty, and JSON outputs (_i.e._, an optional pyharp `LabelList`) must be well-formed when present (absent/None is valid, since labels are optional).